 Some of this takes place at University of Birmingham (lectures, tutorials and laboratory practicals), but a large proportion must take place in the students own time (distance learning and private study).
-Attendance at the university in the first year is concentrated mainly between January and May.
+Attendance at the university in the first year is concentrated mainly between September and May (on average, 3 days (Mon-Wed) per month during term time).
 In the second year attendance requirements consist typically of one, three-day block per month.
 Total contact time in each year is approximately 24 days.

 Year One has been designed to cover the fundamentals of Food Safety and Food Law.
-The basic microbiology is covered, and the emphasis is on the Food safety Act 1990 and horizontal directives legislation.
+Basic microbiology is covered, and the emphasis is on the Food safety Act 1990 and associated EU directives and domestic legislation.
 This year consists of three modules:

-- The School of Chemical Engineering is authorised to offer the Royal Society for Public Health Level 3 Award in HACCP for Food Manufacturing.
-Candidates may, if they wish, write an additional examination and if successful gain this qualification at the cost charged by the RSPH which is currently £25.
+The School of Chemical Engineering is certified to offer the Royal Society for Public Health Level 3 Award in HACCP for Food Manufacturing.
+Candidates may, if they wish, take an additional examination at a cost of £28.00.

 Year Two develops the principles of food safety further and concentrates on the application and understanding.
 The product specific legislation is dealt with in more depth.
 There is an emphasis on current trends and future issues.
 There are five modules.